LUDevNet/Docs/docs/game-mechanics/properties/naming-and-describing-models.rst

     WorldServer -> Client: [<b>Item Component Serialization</b>] Description updated with moderated description
     @enduml

-Networked message definitions:
+Networked message definitions

 * Game Message :gm:server:`UpdatePropertyOrModelForFilterCheck`

 * Game Message :gm:client:`SetName`

-Component serialization:
+Component serialization

-* Item Component :packet:`raknet/client/replica/item/struct.ItemConstruction`
+* :ref:`011-serialization`

 Until the SetName message **and** Item Component serialization are sent, the client will be unable to name or describe models until a time out occurs, upon which the client side name and description will revert